How LLC Owners Save on Taxes in 2026

 What is the impact of the 2026 OBBBA on installment sales?

-The OBBBA restored 60% bonus depreciation and adjusted the QBI deduction to 23%.
+The OBBBA restored 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025) and adjusted the QBI deduction to 23%.
 These changes increase the likelihood of Year 0 depreciation recapture and provide a larger offset for ordinary income from interest.

 How do I handle an installment sale of a principal residence?